Being an environmental representative in middle school or high school: what can you do?

 Eco-delegates: Strong Support from the Institution

 In connection with the policy on certifying schools, the term “eco-delegate”—though not precisely defined—first appeared in a ministerial document in 2013.
-Today, student eco-delegates play a key role in helping to achieve the Sustainable Development Goals (SDGs).
+Today, student eco-delegates play a key role in helping schools achieve the Sustainable Development Goals (SDGs).

-They are encouraged to present their projects to various representative bodies at the school and district levels (steering committees, middle school or high school student councils).
+They are encouraged to present their projects to various representative bodies at the school and school district levels (steering committees, middle school or high school student councils).
 At the national level, their initiatives may be recognized with the “Eco-Delegate Initiative of the Year” award and highlighted as examples on the Ministry’s website.
 Eco-delegates must also acquire skills that they can put to use as future citizens and “economic actors.”

 The handbook on education for sustainable development states that the role of eco-ambassadors is to embody changes in individual and collective behavior: